 - Doubts that a person will ever enjoy life again

 While these are all valid concerns, these thoughts can end up causing a lot of problems during recovery.
 Dealing with fear takes patience and the necessary skills to understand a person’s emotions.
 Recovery and addiction treatment are not easy journeys, they may be painful and uncomfortable.
 With this in mind, it’s possible for a person to take control of their doubts and fears.
 Time and time again, those struggling with addiction have not only overcome their addictions but their fears as well.
 Recovery can be a transformative experience for those who are willing to give it their all.
 At Coastal Detox, we’ll be by your side to ensure the best results and best change in your life.

 Running from Yourself

-When we allow fear in, before we know it all these troubles have overcome our complete psyche and we are living in the anxiety of our every next step.
-However, there are tell-tale signs to keep an eye out for when becoming engulfed in fear.
-Some of them are recognizable in us and others like:
+When people allow fear in, all these troubles overcome their psyche and create anxiety with every next step.
+However, there are tell-tale signs to keep an eye out for when a person is living in fear.
+Some of them are recognizable people include:

 - The individual is always on an emotional roller coaster